bernardinhio/ParadoxCatBernard/README.md

 In this App I tried to implement many features to show to any employer how I deal with them.
 But as I said, the whole code needs some “clean code” even it is working perfectly.

---------------------  Animation --------------------

-In Summer 2018 is started doing animations, such as for notifications and layouts floating, so I created a cool animation to show the result of the game at the end, it appears in fade in, shakes (rapid short +3degrees rotations left-right), then goes back, then fade out showing the result of the competition between the 2 teams.

 I made a lot of work on the usability of things, such as drawers on enabled and disabled and different styling for background changes and colors
 I also designed some Labels in png using Corel Draw for example.
 As I applied the “reactive programing” approach to constantly change something in the UI (such as hints / messages / colors / icons…) when the user tries to enter something or interact with the page.

 I like to implement advanced user experience concepts and UI that really engage with users.
 It is my hobby to think of the user-centered-designs.
 I believe it is the secret of success of many Apps.
 It is also part of my Master studies in Usability Engineering.
 I like the Android material design classes.

 I will try to refactor or add some features in the future during my free time, meanwhile I suggest to you to install the App and start using it to explore its features.

+--------------------  Animation --------------------

+In Summer 2018 is started doing animations, such as for notifications and layouts floating, so I created a cool animation to show the result of the game at the end, it appears in fade in, shakes (rapid short +3degrees rotations left-right), then goes back, then fade out showing the result of the competition between the 2 teams. (see screenshots down)

 --------------------  The Game --------------------